Extracting metadata from OSM planet files Jump to heading

 print(f"Extraction complete.
 Processed {handler._processed} primitives.")

 Tag taxonomy and key-value standards further complicate metadata attribution.
-Contributors frequently apply source=*, attribution=*, or license=* tags that conflict with ODbL requirements.
-Automated compliance validation pipelines must cross-reference extracted uid and changeset values against the OSM API’s /api/0.6/changeset/{id} endpoint to verify contributor consent and licensing alignment.
-Historical diff reconciliation relies on monotonically increasing version integers; gaps indicate deleted or redacted primitives, which should be flagged for audit rather than silently dropped.
+Contributors frequently apply source=*, attribution=*, or license=* tags that must be cross-referenced against the OSM API’s /api/0.6/changeset/{id} endpoint to verify contributor consent and licensing alignment.